 Please know that as a longtime writer I’m a big believer in paying the artist.
 But to keep this blog free to you, I’ve joined several affiliate programs.
 I may collect a small commission if you click on a link and/or buy a product I’ve listed.
-However, buying something through my links will NEVER cost you more than it otherwise would.
+However, buying something through my links will NEVER cost you a cent.
 Finally, if I don’t believe in it, you won’t see it.
 Thanks!

 Compared to Excel, Quicken, and Mint, I chose Personal Capital for form/function, reliability, and accuracy.